cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

  Access to protected data by staff
 ***********************************

-Access to protected data may be required for maintenance, data processing, formatting, storage, indexing, curation, or to provide other services requested from the Data Analytics Platform (DAP).
+The Data Analytics Platform (DAP) may require access to protected data in order to provide services requested of the platform.
+This may include maintenance, data processing, formatting, storage, indexing, curation, and more.

 When this need arises, DAP will either